 Each Safety boat must be sufficiently powered to reach incidents as soon as possible and should be wellmaintained and fueled, with the engine of the safety boat should be running during racing/training period.

-All safety boats should carry the following equipment:
+All safety boats should carry the following:

-A stretcher that is capable of being immersed in the water to recover a casualty.
+A stretcher that is capable of floating in the water and capable of dealing with spinal injuries.